NikVis01/AIS_Capstone/README.md

 - main.py creates base image and modal app importing the previously mentioned models from their respective files

 ### How to run:
-- deploy modal main
+- Deploy modal main
-- copy link that ends with "...modal.run" in browser
+- Copy link that ends with "...modal.run" in browser
 - Input a link of your choice and wait for containers to spin up
 - WARNING: The web app is implemented as a sync fasthtml app for sake of simplicity, it may take a while